team-passion-project/father-jests/README.md

 1. Fork and clone this repository.
 2. Change into this directory
 3. Create and checkout a new branch.
-4. run npm install
+4. run `npm install`
-5. run npm install sass
+5. run `npm install sass`
-6. use npm start to run the server and see changes in real time.
+6. use `npm start` to run the server and see changes in real time.
-Note: This repo is set to run with the api mentioned above, if you would like to use a different api, make changes to apiConfig.js

 ## Planning Story

-This app is intended to be used with our [API]

-The app itself is relatively simple.
+The main goal of this project was to focus on areas that we wanted more experience working on  to continue to improve our skills.
+We all also wanted more work connecting with a third part apis.
+We decided to go a fun route and created a dad joke generator that is connected to a [Dad Joke API](https://icanhazdadjoke.com/api).
 ## User Stories

-- As an unregistered user, I would like to sign up with email and password.
-- As a registered user, I would like to sign in with email and password.
-- As a signed in user, I would like to change password.
+- As a user, I want to be able to get a dad joke when I load the page
-- As a signed in user, I would like to sign out.
+- As a user, I want to be able to get a new dad joke when I click new joke

 ## Technologies Used